trskop/command-wrapper/README.md

 TOOLSET_COMMAND completion --script [--shell=SHELL] [--output=FILE] [--alias=ALIAS ...]
 ```

-There are two basic ways of hooking toolset command line completion into your
+There are multiple ways of hooking toolset command line completion into your
-shell:
+shell.
+Here we are listing few of them, please, go read them all and choose
+the one that fits your use case the best.

+#### Bash Command Line Completion

-*   **Sourcing.**  For example, enabling it for Bash means adding following line
+*   **Sourcing generated script every time.**  For example, enabling it for Bash means adding
-    into `~/.bashrc`:
+    following line into `~/.bashrc`:

     ```Bash
     source <("${toolset}" completion --script --shell=bash)
     ```

-*   **Standalone file.**  The above approach has the disadvantage that every time
+*   **Sourcing cached script.**  The above approach has the
-    we start a shell we need to run Command Wrapper to get the completion
+    disadvantage that every time we start a shell we need to run Command
-    script.
-This can be avoided by writting it somewhere.
-For example we can
+    Wrapper to get the completion script.
+This can be avoided by writting it
-    do following in `~/.bashrc`:
+    somewhere.
+For example we can do following in `~/.bashrc`:

     ```Bash
     declare toolset='toolset'  # TODO: Set toolset name.